Car Rental Croatia & Driving in Croatia Tips

-There are numerous options when it comes to car rental in Croatia as well as several luxury car rental options for your to choose from.
-Whilst car hire in Croatia is easy, it is important to note that the traffic laws in Croatia may slightly differ with those of your own home country.
+There are numerous options when it comes to car rental in Croatia as well as several luxury car rental options for you to choose from.
+While car hire in Croatia is easy; it is important to note that the traffic laws in Croatia may slightly differ with those of your own home country.
 If you’re looking to rent a car in Croatia here is our guide and tips to help you make an informed decision.

 Things you should know when you rent a car in Croatia

 Renting a car in Croatia, in fact in any foreign country can be a little nerve wracking till you get your bearings.
 Here are just a few tips to get you started and take some of that fear factor away.
-As these tips are no way intended to be a complete list, and are subject to change, be sure to ask your car rental company for the latest information to make sure you stay across any new changes.
+As these tips are no way intended to be a complete list and are subject to change, be sure to ask your car rental company for the latest information to make sure you stay across any new changes.
 You can stay up-to-date with driving conditions which are broadcast on the radio in English and German via HRT 2 (98,5 MHz).

 First things first, if you plan to rent a car in Croatia in summer, book it now.
 With so many tourists, you’ll want to secure the size and model just right for you.

 - Rental Cars – we love the easy to use search system (as seen above) and excellent customer service